kekec/website_susan/_posts/2018-9-9-FlowerNo3.markdown

 ---
 layout: post
-title:  Coral No. 1
+title:  Flower No. 3
 description: Can be hung on a wall (includes hanging system) or be displayed on any surface.
 date:   2018-9-9 15:01:35 +0300
-image:  '/images/Coral10.jpg'
+image:  '/images/Flower20.jpg'
-tags:   [Corals, Wallart, Art]
+tags:   [Florals, Wallart, Art]
 ---
 ### Design Features:
 * Can be displayed on any surface or hung on a wall (includes hanging system).